brianrahadi/quartz/content/posts/getting-your-first-cs-internship.md

 Ex:
 - I saw that you have worked as X and now worked as Y, what has been the biggest change in your new role?

-### Show Personality
+### Be Yourself
-Be curious; explain more than necessary, but also make it not too long (2–3 sentences max).
-Also, don't be afraid to show struggles that you have endured.
+Be curious; answer questions like a short story, factual but also engaging, also don't make it too long (2–3 sentences max).
+Don't be afraid to show struggles.
 I think people really admire authenticity, as honesty makes you relate more to them.

 Have a webcam that is centered on you, and try to look at the webcam while talking to the interviewer.
 This will make the other end feel more like in a natural conversation.